graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.5.2 =
-* New: Adding price groups to admin item columns
+* New: Added price groups to admin item columns
+* New: Added collection to admin item columns

 * Tweak: Corrected instructions for `sell_media_all_items` shortcode